-- The all important Xilinx token is placed to allow System Generator to be called to compile the design. - In the MSSGE block, the hardware type is set to "SNAP:xc7k160t" and clock rate is specified as 200MHz. - The input signal is digitised by the ADC, resulting in four parallel time samples of 8 bits each clock cycle.
+- The all important Xilinx token is placed to allow System Generator to be called to compile the design. - In the MSSGE block, the hardware Platform is set to "SNAP:xc7k160t" and clock rate is specified as 200MHz. - The input signal is digitised by the ADC, resulting in four parallel time samples of 8 bits each clock cycle.
 The ADC runs at 800MHz, which gives a 400MHz nyquist sampled spectrum.
 The output range is a signed number in the range -1 to +1 (ie 7 bits after the decimal point).
 This is expressed as fix_8_7. - The four parallel time samples pass through the pfb_fir_real and fft_wideband_real blocks, which together constitute a polyphase filter bank.
 We've selected 212=4096 points, so we'll have a 211=2048 channel filter bank. - You may notice Xilinx delay blocks dotted all over the design.
 It's common practice to add these into the design as it makes it easier to fit the design into the logic of the FPGA.
-It consumes more resources, but eases signal timing-induced placement restrictions. - The real and imaginary (sine and cosine value) components of the FFT are plugged into power blocks, to convert from complex values to real power values by squaring. - These power values enter the vector accumulators, vacc0 and vacc1, which are simple_bram_vacc 64 bit vector accumulators.
+It consumes more resources, but eases signal timing-induced placement restrictions. - The real and imaginary (sine and cosine value) components of the FFT are plugged into power blocks, to convert from complex values to real power values by squaring.
+They are also scaled by a gain factor before being quantised... - The requantized signals then enter the vector accumulators, vacc0 and vacc1, which are simple_bram_vacc 64 bit vector accumulators.
 Accumulation length is controlled by the acc_cntrl block. - The accumulated signal is then fed into software registers, odd and even.